duckingod/vue-reactivity-slidev/slides.md

 Look a little deeper into `watch`

 There are 5 ways to use watch, each of them have different behavior,
-we are going to discuss 1 ~ 4 among them.
+we are going to discuss 1 ~ 4 among them, and conclude a few performance tips.

 ```js
 const saved = ref(false);